 Question 4: What’s ‘data flow’?

-Now, if you’re just starting out with SSIS, similar SSIS interview questions might come off as tricky – especially when the previous question revolved around data transformation.
-However, data flow is actually really simple.
+Now, if you’re just starting with SSIS, similar questions might come off as tricky – especially when the previous question revolved around data transformation.
+However, the data flow is simple.

 Just as in most other cases, data flow in SSIS refers to the process of information traveling from one point to another.
-In other words, data flows from a source all the way to the target location.
+In other words, data flows from a source to the target location.

 This might truly come off as one of the trickier SSIS interview questions, especially because it mentions a different data management tool than SSIS.
 You have to be quite knowledgeable about the theoretical part of SSIS to be able to answer this question correctly.